postsharp/postsharp-emails/metalama-email-course/15-vsx.md

 ![](images/aspectViewer1.png)

-The top pane displays all the aspects that are <b>available</b> to the project.
+The top pane displays all the aspects that are available to the project.
 It allows you to see all potential aspects and serves as a straightforward way to explore the available aspects within Metalama libraries (such as the `Metalama.Patterns.Contracts` library) without needing to consult the documentation.

 In the central pane, you can identify which parts of your project's code are influenced by aspects.
 To use this pane, you must first select the aspect of interest in the upper pane.